NVlabs/flip/misc/papersUsingFLIP.md

-# List of papers that are using/citing ꟻLIP
+# List of papers/code that are using/citing ꟻLIP

 Please let us know if you know of more papers that use/cite ꟻLIP.